 - If you’re appending any form of attribution (watermark, authorship information, etc.) to the zenith or nadir of your 360 photo, please note the relevant requirements under the Superimposed text or graphics section above.

-In addition to Prohibited Content guidelines, Text Reviews are subject to the following additional requirements:
+In addition to Prohibited Content guidelines, Text Reviews and Captions are subject to the following additional requirements: